emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 ## What is an ontology
 In short, an ontology is a specification of a conceptualization.
-The work "ontology" has a long history in philosophy, in which it refers to the subject of existence.
-The so-called [ontological argument][ontological_argument] for the existence of god was proposed by Anselm of Canterbury in 1078.
+The word "ontology" has a long history in philosophy, in which it refers to the subject of existence.
+The so-called [ontological argument][ontological_argument] for the existence of God was proposed by Anselm of Canterbury in 1078.
 He defined God as *"that than which nothing greater can be thought"*, and argued that *"if the greatest possible being exists in the mind, it must also exist in reality.
 If